10,000 pages of records about Robert F. Kennedy's 1968 assassination are released, on Trump's order

 Trump signed an executive order in January calling for the release of governmental documents related to the assassinations of Robert F. Kennedy and Martin Luther King Jr., who were killed within two months of each other.

+Lawyers for Kennedy's killer have said for decades that he is unlikely to reoffend or pose a danger to society, and in 2021, a parole board deemed Sirhan suitable for release.
+But Gov. Gavin Newson rejected the decision in 2022, keeping him in state prison.
+In 2023 , a different panel denied him release, saying he still lacks insight into what caused him to shoot Kennedy.

-Robert F. Kennedy, Jr., a son of the Democratic New York senator who now serves as the U.S. Health and Human Services secretary, commended Trump and Gabbard for their “courage” and “dogged efforts” to release the files.
+Robert F. Kennedy Jr., a son of the New York senator who now serves as health and human services secretary, commended Trump and Gabbard for their “courage” and “dogged efforts” to release the files.

 “Lifting the veil on the RFK papers is a necessary step toward restoring trust in American government,” the health secretary said in a statement.